 Some fan motors are provided with lubrication ports.
 Inspect your indoor and outdoor units to determine whether or not lubrication ports are provided.

 The fan motor is shipped with an oil supply which will last for several years under normal operating conditions.
 After this time, each motor bearing should be oiled with 10-15 drops (approximately 1/4 teaspoon) of SAE 20 non-detergent electric motor oil or automobile oil.
 DO NOT use definite purpose oils such as sewing machine, cleaning, rust preventative, cutting, household, etc.

 If your system is an add-on type, (installed in conjunction with a standard furnace) inspect your furnace blower motor and care for it in the same way.

 Inspect the air filter(s) at least once a month.
 If they are dirty, wash reusable filters with a mild detergent per manufacturer’s recommendations.
 Replace disposable filters with new filters.
-Install the clean filters with “air flow” arrow in the same direction as the air flow in your duct.
-Filters should be clean to assure maximum efficiency and adequate air circulation.
+Install the clean filters with the “air flow” arrow in the same direction as the air flow in your duct.
+Filters should be clean to ensure maximum efficiency and adequate air circulation.

 Coil cleaning solutions must be diluted according to the manufacturer’s instructions.
 The use of undiluted coil cleaning solutions on the coil WILL damage the coil coating.

-Warning This product must be installed and serviced by a qualified installer or service agency.
+Warning this product must be installed and serviced by a qualified installer or service agency.
 Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.